Enjoy a view and a steam

 You can also indulge in a no-frills massage for only 40,000 kip.
-Over the course of one hour the old masseuses knead and iron every single inch of your body, the perfect antidote for the pain suffered during a long Lao bus ride.
+While can’t vouch for the quality of the massage, if your body is suffering from the aches of life on the road, having someone knead and iron every single inch may be the perfect antidote.

 The centre is roughly behind Phu That, atop which there is a standing golden Buddha and the Wat Phu That stupa—both are impressive, especially at sunset—and are easily visited in conjunction with a visit to the Red Cross massage centre.

 At the top the air is fresh and the views over town and the surrounding mountains are quite lovely.
 The stupa is believed to date back to the 14th century and it still holds religious importance, with ceremonies held every full moon.
 Sometimes students visit at sunset to find tourists for a chat so they can practise their English, and maybe you can practise your Lao.
 The full name of the stupa is Xaymungkhun Ratanamingmuang.